-The 2016 São Paulo Bienal, curated by Charles Esche, was a densely political affair, provocative and pertinent, but certainly hard going at times.
-With that in mind, it is perhaps understandable that a slick and seductive 15-minute videowork – with a banging soundtrack – by Bárbara Wagner & Benjamin de Burca stood out.
-Estás vendo coisas (You are seeing things, 2016) is a music video/musical/abstract documentary about the popular Brega music scene in the Brazilian city of Recife.
+Biennials can sometimes be a slog: with that in mind, it is perhaps understandable that a slick and seductive 15-minute videowork – with a banging soundtrack – by Bárbara Wagner & Benjamin de Burca might stand out.
+Estás vendo coisas (You are seeing things, 2016), which I saw premiered at the Bienal de São Paulo in 2016, is a music video/musical/abstract documentary about the popular Brega music scene in the Brazilian city of Recife.
 Told through the characters of Porck, a hairdresser and aspiring MC – all facial tattoos and intricately shaved hair – and Dayana, a firefighter and twerk-loving singer in tiny shorts; the simplicity of the film belies astute observations on class and money, capitalism and culture.
-To the kind of Hi-NRG beat that makes me gag in recollection of nights filled with too much cheap cachaça, Porck rhymes in Portuguese that “The girls go crazy when they smell my scent / Covered in tattoos I’m here to make trouble / They may badmouth me but I’m moving on up”.
+To the kind of favela funk beat that makes me gag in recollection of nights filled with too much cheap cachaça, Porck rhymes in Portuguese that “The girls go crazy when they smell my scent / Covered in tattoos I’m here to make trouble / They may badmouth me but I’m moving on up”.
 The machismo of the lyrics is undercut by the fluorescent pink of his vest, while the humour in the artists’ portrait is balanced with a fierce affection for their subjects.

 Bárbara Wagner & Benjamin de Burca are based in Recife.
 In 2018 they had solo exhibitions at Fortes D’Aloia & Gabriel, São Paulo; Residency Unlimited, New York; EAV Parque Lage, Rio de Janeiro, and The Box, Wexner Centre for the Arts, Columbus.
 They featured in Skulptur Projekte, Münster, in 2017 and the São Paulo Bienal in 2016.
 Forthcoming solo exhibitions include Museo Tamayo, Mexico City; Temple Bar Gallery and Studios, Dublin; and the Stedelijk Museum, Amsterdam